 Hicks: If it comes to that, I'll do us both.

 - Avengers: Infinity War: Gamora has Star-Lord promise to kill her if Thanos ever captures her.
-Star-Lord tries to keep his promise, but Thanos stops him.
+When Thanos does grab her, Star-Lord tries to keep his promise without wasting a second, but Thanos stops him using the Reality stone.

 - Early in Serenity when the crew is pursued by Reavers, (Ax-Crazy cannibals who, if you're not lucky, may not wait until after they kill you to eat you) and it looks like they're on the edge of capturing Jayne, Jayne asks Mal to Mercy Kill him if the Reavers capture him.
 When Mal draws his gun and appears to immediately take aim at Jayne, Jayne hurriedly clarifies that he wants the crew to at least try to save him first.